silshack/spring2014/_posts/2014-02-14-mandyscodingbat2.md

 ```

 This problem also used a new function: the min() and max().
 I guess I really enjoy learning new shortcuts, as I call them, to answer questions quickly.
+I set two new variables for minimum value and maximum value using the min() and max(), then created a for loop so the function would run through all the nums in the list and would then subtract the minimum value from the maximum value and return the new value.
 I got the right answer after one try and was so excited.
 It definitely helped to boost my confidence while answering the rest of this sections questions, which had some difficult questions in it.

 ##Logic - lucky_sum##